 A Small Collection of Studies of iPad Use in Education This week I got the itch to go beyond anecdotal stories about iPads in the classroom and look for some more substantial research and writing on the topic.
 Below are some of the reports that I’ve been reading through this week.
 The Department of Education and Early Childhood Development for Victoria, Australia iPads for Learning – In Their Hands field trial studied the use of iPads in nine schools.
 One of the observations to note here is that greater success was reported at primary and special schools than in secondary schools.
 The iPad as a Tool for Education is a study based on iPad use at Longfield Academy, Kent, England .
-There is strong emphasis on interpreting the data generated by surveying students and faculty.
+Reading With iPads – The Difference Makes a Difference studied the impact on the reading comprehension, knowledge of content, and analysis skills of boys aged 11 to 13 who read using iPads.
+The Impact of the iPad and iPhone on Education was published in 2010 and is speculative in nature as the students surveyed had not yet been given iPads.

-iPad Applications In Bloom’s Taxonomy This has bubbled up in my feeds not once, but several times now.
-It’s an interesting graphic that actually places example iPad applications into Bloom’s levels of performance in the cognitive domain.
-Focussed around students, and not really workplace learning, but interesting nonetheless.
-Check it out.
 7 Key Findings for Successful Education Technology Integrations Continuing with the theme of measurable successes in education technology implementations that we’ve explored in a number of articles over the last few months, today we take a look at Project Red.
 Project RED conducted a national study of education technology focused on student achievement and financial implications.
 The coalition of three research organizations surveyed and studied nearly 1,000 schools and uncovered a replicable design for successfully introducing technology into the classroom, improving student performance, and yielding cost benefits.
 This exciting research endeavor developed 11 “success measures” and 22 independent measures and incorporated these into a survey tool that was central to the project’s effort to identify and prioritize the factors that make some U.S. K-12 technology implementations perform dramatically better than others.
 Project Red’s research produced 7 key findings, summarized briefly below (check out the complete findings for further details).
 1. 2.